jharwell/sierra/README.md

 SIERRA is a command line tool for automating the pipeline described above, providing faculties for seamless experiment generation, execution, and results processing.
-Essentially, SIERRA handles the “backend” parts of research, such
-as: handling random seeds, algorithm stochasticity, configuration for a given execution environment or platform, generating statistics from experimental results, and generating graphs and videos from experimental results.
-This allows researchers to focus on the “research” aspects: developing theories and algorithms and testing them via experimental evaluation.
-SIERRA also eliminates menial reconfiguration of experimental inputs across platforms and execution environments by decoupling the two concepts: any supported execution environment or platform can be selected with a single command line switch.
-It further automates the process of experimental data processing and deliverable generation, changing the paradigm of those pipeline stages from procedural (“Do these steps in order to process my data and generate graphs”) to declarative (“Here are the deliverables I want to generate and the data I want to appear on them”), eliminating the need for throw-away scripts.
-Overall, SIERRA’s automation increases reusability and reproducability across projects, which lowers the barriers to collaboration between researchers, while also accelerating research and development cycles.
+SIERRA accelerates research cycles by allowing researchers to focus on the “science” aspects: developing AI elements and designing experiments to test them.
+SIERRA changes the paradigm of the engineering tasks researchers must perform from manual and procedural to declarative and automated.
+That is, from “Do these steps to run the experiment, process the data and generate graphs” to “Here is the environment and platform, the deliverables I want to generate and the data I want to appear on them for my research query--GO!”.
+Essentially, SIERRA handles the “backend” parts of research, such as: random seeds, algorithm stochasticity, configuration for a given execution environment or platform, generating statistics from experimental results, and generating visualizations from processed results.
+By employing declarative researcher specification via command line arguments and YAML configuration, it eliminates manual reconfiguration of experiments across platforms by decoupling the concepts of execution environment platform; any supported pair can be selected in a mix-and-match fashion (see below).
+Furthermore, it removes the need for throw-away scripts for data processing and deliverable generation by providing rich, extensible faculties for those pipeline stages.

 Consider the two use cases below: within each, SIERRA provides faculties for managing heterogeneity and automating common tasks to reduce the burden on